mobxjs/mobx/notes.md

 -   [ ] Breaking: `decorate` has been removed
 -   [ ] Breaking: `observableRequiresReaction` is now the default
 -   [ ] Breaking: `enforceActions` is now defaulted to `observed`, but now generates a warning rather than an error
+-   [ ] Breaking: `runInAction` now longer supports a name as first argument.
+Use an action or named function instead
+-   [ ] Breaking: `computed` doesn not accept setter function as second argument anymore, use `options.set` instead
+-   [ ] Breaking: option `computedConfigurable` was dropped and is the default now
 -   [ ] optimization tip: hoist the mapping constant
 -   [ ] document: uncoditional map
 -   [ ] document `true` and `false` as annotations